Explore Trails

 113 Deshazo Road, Stoneville, NC 27048

 At the top of the Triad right next to the State Line, you’ll find your next favorite hike.
 Passing by a gorgeous waterfall and snuggling into a bend of the Mayo River, this trail is all about the (surprisingly blue) water.
-It’s part of the Mayo River State Park and is located at the very top of the NC border.
+It’s part of the Mayo River State Park and is located right along the NC/VA border.
 Though this hike has a bit of distance, it’s mostly flat.
 On a warm day you’ll be tempted to lie out on the sandy trail and stay a while.

 To learn more about this trail see the guide on the Piedmont Legacy Trails Website.